Low self-esteem is not “your personality”. You can change it.

 I graduated college summa cum laude with a B.A. in Psychology, and immediately went on to complete an M.S. in Industrial Organizational Psychology.

 I combined my education with corporate consulting experience.
 I was successful in advancing my career within and across different organizations.
-On the outside, it looked like I had all the right pieces in place.
+On the outside, it looked like I had all the right pieces in place for a successful career.

 But I didn’t feel that way.
 And while many saw me as confident, I felt doubtful, unsure, and hesitant.
-Even with all my success, it didn’t quiet the constant self-judgment that would run through my mind like a broken record, constantly critiquing me and second-guessing my decisions.
+Even when I had wins, it didn’t quiet the constant self-judgment that would run through my mind like a broken record, constantly critiquing me and second-guessing my decisions.

 That was me then.
 But it is not me anymore.